-ARRL Field Day is upon us, and we are listening carefully to the various planners.
+ARRL Field Day 2021 is upon us, and we are listening carefully to the various planners.
 The tower trailers are popular in two roles- towers and generators.
 Beams are a nice add on for station planners and a 30+ foot place to hang a dipole- why not.
-Light towers have accessory outlets, and 15-20A 120V ACContinue reading “240V AC Power Distribution and Field Day”
+Light towers have accessory outlets, and 15-20A 120VContinue reading “240V AC Power Distribution and Field Day”

 The supply of running older used tower trailers at auction continues to be good so I keep adding new ones.
-Two of the older ones were sold.
+Several of the older or non conforming ones were sold.
 I am trying to standardize.
 Every one is 30′ and diesel.
-Except ONB, which has a quieted down Dual Fuel generator with the Chinese/Indian scooter muffler mod.
-ThereContinue reading “Fleet Rebalancing”
+The concept is to generally deploy with pairs of similar looking diesels.
+So N+1Continue reading “Fleet Rebalancing”

 Locally here, we’re on a multi-day 90 degree or higher weather marathon.
 So what does that do to electronics, like Rasberry Pi devices in your outdoor tower trailers?
 Good question….
 Well, our batteries are getting pretty well charged in the sun.
 This time of year, the solar panels can run mesh and small computers 24/7Continue reading “Baking Electronics”

 Doug, N0NAS who has been a long time mostly remote collaborator on the tower trailer project gave up trying to convince me to not buy any more of them in March, 2021.
 The argument was “we don’t use them”- however they get used all the time.
 They have been to Hams in The Park (+Continue reading “Ham Tower Generator Trailer #13, Tango X-ray (TX)”